 In 2015, India’s National Crime Records Bureau reported that in the previous two decades, more than 300,000 Indian farmers had committed suicide.
 That’s not a typo.
+More recent figures show than in 2019 alone, the figure was over 10,000.
 An unpredictable combination of climate change, difficult trade relations, economic uncertainty, the introduction of expensive genetically-modified crops and the prevalence of loan sharks has led, and still leads, thousands of desperate farmers to take their own lives.
 It’s such a national epidemic that government-funded programmes have been set up to support the families left behind.

 Many of those Indian farmers produce cotton, which makes up around 21 per cent of all fibre in use globally, according to the Common Objective fashion business network.
 Of that, around 60 per cent is destined for the fashion industry – spun into yarns and woven into textiles such as denim.
 Culturally, we think of denim as democratising – its everyman appeal has long since transcended the boundaries of class, age, gender and geography.
 Jeans are a sartorial staple, but the cotton they’re made with comes at a serious cost to the planet.